Open Now — 24/7 Plumbing

 Step 7: Turn the Water Supply Back On

-Once the new flapper is installed and the chain is properly connected, it’s time to turn the water supply back on.
+Once the new flapper is installed and the chain is connected correctly, it’s time to turn the water supply back on.
 Locate the water supply valve and turn it counterclockwise to open the valve and allow water to flow into the tank.
-Check for any leaks around the flapper or the water supply connection as the tank refills.
-Double-check that the flapper is seated correctly and the water supply connection is tight if you notice any leaks.
+As the tank refills, check for any leaks around the flapper or the water supply connection.
+If you notice any leaks, double-check that the flapper is seated correctly and the water supply connection is tight.

 Step 8: Test the Flush